 Performance management is the backbone of a good talent management strategy.
 When managers take the time to define personal goals and objectives and schedule dedicated meetings to check in with employees, it demonstrates that they care not just about performance and productivity, but about individual career aspirations and job satisfaction.
 It helps foster happier employees who grow into A Players and who are more likely to remain dedicated and loyal to their employer.

-While performance appraisals drives the overall approach to your talent strategy, performance reviews are a personalized conversation to ensure feedback is received, goals are met, and expectations are laid out.
+While performance appraisals drives the overall approach to your talent strategy, performance appraisals are a personalized conversation to ensure feedback is received, goals are met, and expectations are laid out.
 Performance reviews are the direct line to individuals that explicitly communicate performance.

 Think of performance management as a large portrait, and the performance appraisals as tiny brush strokes.
 The picture works together because the artist put time into each stroke.
 Your business is a reflection of the time you spent on the tiny details.